MicrosoftDocs/azure-docs/articles/search/search-howto-concurrency.md

 ## Design pattern

-A design pattern for implementing optimistic concurrency should include a loop that retries the access condition check, a test for the access condition, and optionally retrieves an updated resource before attempting to re-apply the changes.
+A design pattern for implementing optimistic concurrency should include a loop that retries the access condition check, a test for the access condition, and optionally retrieves an updated resource before attempting to reapply the changes.

 This code snippet illustrates the addition of a synonymMap to an index that already exists.